Painting : Zan Newstrom

 Steps Towards a More Human Future

 Many good things in our world require money to accomplish ; many good people have needs that require money they don’t have.
-Many chronic problems exist in the world, and special problems – earthquakes, drought, floods, tsunamis - arise all the time.
-All these require money, which, for most people, is in short supply.
-The finances of our governments are such presently that they often simply can't meet these problems and needs.
-Whether governments even should address these issues, is in the meantime vigorously debated.
-The question is pressing - and becomes more so : how, legitimately, in a world of seven billion people, can these many needs be met ?
+Many chronic problems exist in the world, and special problems – earthquakes, floods, devastating droughts and fires - happen all the time.
+The finances of our governments are often such today that they simply can't meet these problems and needs.
+Whether governments even should address certain needs of citizens, is in the meantime hotly debated.
+The question is pressing, and becomes more so : how, legitimately, in a world of now over seven billion people, can these many needs be met ?
 One solution clearly won’t fit all situations – but why not make a start with at least part of this large question ?

 Three Kinds of Money